 - How does a voice connect to a place?

 - If forms of speech — as well as what speaks — are not limited to mediums for verbal language or normative limits of hearing, in what other forms can a voice speak with its physical environment?

 - Can we consider such speech a medium for sonic and social interactions between human and nonhuman bodies?

 - Can we map a voice by means of these interactions?

-The intended outputs of the project include an interactive web application, a physical device, and a series of workshops devised for exploring the questions above.
+The intended outputs of the project include a series of workshops, an interactive digital application, and a physical interface devised for exploring the questions above.

 The first in the series of workshops was held at the Anatomy Museum at King’s College London in January 2017.
 Following this workshop, Map a Voice was featured in the Early Career Researchers Scheme at King’s Cultural Institute, in February 2017.
 To see the video excerpt of this event, please see below: